sim-sys/geojson-flow/README.md

 # geojson-flow
-## GeoJSON type declaration for Flow
+## GeoJSON type declarations for Flow

 ## How to install